Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 He was goal-oriented, and had almost accomplished his big one, "retire by age 50".

-The other, "spend time improving community," was a work in progress.
-He had instituted events such as the annual mulching of the nature trail, and that was how he'd met Maria, who'd also come to the chili cook-off by the pool and other events, always wearing a hijab.
-Mickey found himself revisiting these interactions as he planned the Sunday meeting.
+The other, "spend time improving community", was a work in progress.
+He had instituted events such as the annual mulching of the nature trail, and that was how he'd met Maria Taheb, who'd also come to the chilli cook-off by the pool and other events, always wearing a hijab.
+Norris found himself revisiting these interactions as he planned the Sunday meeting.

 His wife, Allason, was nervous that holding it at their house might make them a target for troublemakers.
-Mickey had heard that someone had already called Maria and asked her when she was selling her house.
+Norris had heard that someone had already called Taheb and asked her when she was selling her house.

-And as he began checking his email to see who was planning to attend, he saw a message from Maria, asking if she could come.
+And as he began checking his email to see who was planning to attend, he saw a message from Taheb, asking if she could come.

 After the police left, George Biscan, a widower and retired steelworker from DeMotte, Indiana, went back inside to his dinner.
 He usually left the front and back porch doors open to get the cross-breeze but now he did something he had hardly ever done since moving to Saddlebrook.
 He locked them.
 Then he felt strange for having done so.

-"That's how terrorists operate," George recalled thinking.
+"That's how terrorists operate," Biscan recalled thinking.
 "They stay here for a long time.
 They blend in.
 They don't go around carrying a flag."

 He scrolled through his mental file of what he knew about Muslims.